Marko-Buda/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 ### Output
 After you succesfully deploy your IaaS web server you should receive the following message:
 > Apply complete!
-Resources: 17 added, 0 changed, 0 destroyed.
+Resources: 19 added, 0 changed, 0 destroyed.

-The 17 added resources are total number of the resources that were created when two Virtual Machines were deployed to Azure.
+The 19 added resources are total number of the resources that were created when two Virtual Machines were deployed to Azure.

 The expected output of terraform plan can be viewed on this [link](https://github.com/Marko-Buda/nd082-Azure-Cloud-DevOps-Starter-Code/blob/master/C1%20-%20Azure%20Infrastructure%20Operations/project/starter_files/solution.plan).

+For additional check to see if you have built everything correctly you can compare your output with ones listed here: [terraform_part1](https://github.com/Marko-Buda/nd082-Azure-Cloud-DevOps-Starter-Code/blob/master/C1%-%Azure%Infrastructure%Operations/project/starter_files/terraform_apply_part1.png) and [terraform_part2](https://github.com/Marko-Buda/nd082-Azure-Cloud-DevOps-Starter-Code/blob/master/C1%-%Azure%Infrastructure%Operations/project/starter_files/terraform_apply_part2.png).